-Here is a basic visual walk through of the process of roasting turnips.
-It is an easy diet friendly side dish, great for those on low carb diets.
+Here is a visual walk through of the process of roasting turnips.
+Cooking turnips is easy, and the healthy side dish is great for those on low carb diets.
 Full printable recipe below.

 Homemade Ranch Dressing Mix, along with a little extra garlic and onion powder and salt and pepper do the trick.

 Peel turnips then cut turnips in half.
 Place face down on baking sheet or pan and baste with seasoning oil.

 While you can of course dice turnip into bite sized pieces for roasting, we simply peeled each small turnip, sliced in half, and roasted flat side down.
 Larger turnips should be cut up.

 If you opt to dice, toss turnips in the olive oil and seasoning then spread out in a single layer on a parchment paper lined baking sheet and reduce the roasting time accordingly.
 The oven roasted turnips should be crispy tender when done.